 The ADC contains several features designed to maximize flexibility and minimize system cost, such as a programmable clock, data alignment, and programmable digital test pattern generation.
 The digital test patterns include built-in fixed patterns, built-in pseudorandom patterns, and custom user-defined test patterns entered via the serial port interface.

-Fabricated in an advanced CMOS process, the AD9273 is available in a 16 mm \times 16 mm, RoHS compliant, 100-lead TQFP or a 144-ball BGA.
+Fabricated in an advanced CMOS process, the AD9272 is available in a 16 mm \times 16 mm, RoHS-compliant, 100-lead TQFP.
 It is specified over the industrial temperature range of -40° C to $+85^{\circ}$ C.

 PRODUCT HIGHLIGHTS